Jury spares 9/11 plotter Moussaoui

 On the stand, Moussaoui said he knew in advance of the plan to hijack passenger jets and fly them into the World Trade Center.
 He said he was supposed to hijack a fifth plane and fly it into the White House with Richard Reid, known as the shoe bomber.

-None of the jurors found that testimony unreliable.
+None of the jurors found that testimony reliable.

 Reid is serving a life sentence for attempting to set off a bomb hidden in his sneakers on a flight from Paris, France, to Miami, Florida, that was safely diverted to Boston, Massachusetts.